tarikh03/K2View-Academy/articles/DPM/09_DPM_Tutorial/03_Auto_Sync/03_04_Auto_Sync_Submit_a_First_Request.md

 The **What Do You Collect About Me?** Request Type under the **CCPA** Regulation displays an email address entry field.

 Complete the e-mail address requested on the right side of the form.
+Use a valid e-mail address so that you can receive the response of the DSAR request to review its content.

 ![image](../images/03_4_Auto_Sync_First_Request.png)